Wesleyan Group privacy notice

 Who we are

 The Wesleyan Group of Companies (known as "Wesleyan", "we", "our", "us") is committed to protecting the privacy and security of your personal information.
-You may have a relationship with one or more of our companies, including Wesleyan Assurance Society, Wesleyan Bank Ltd, Wesleyan Financial Services Ltd and Wesleyan Unit Trust Managers Ltd. Further details about our Group of Companies can be found here.
+You may have a relationship with one or more of our companies, including Wesleyan Assurance Society, Wesleyan Financial Services Ltd and Wesleyan Unit Trust Managers Ltd. Find out more about our Group of Companies.

 This Privacy Notice explains how and why Wesleyan use your personal data.
 Where we use terms such as "we", "us" and "our" in this policy, we mean Wesleyan.